Mesothelioma Prognosis & Survival Rate Information

 Women respond better to mesothelioma treatments than men and live longer.
 Almost half of all women with the disease (regardless of other factors) live for a year after diagnosis and more than 10 percent live for a decade.

 The type of mesothelioma you have can also impact surviving the disease.
 The most common type of mesothelioma is pleural and affects organs in the chest and is called pleural mesothelioma.
 The second-most common type is peritoneal and affects the organs in the abdomen and the digestive system.
-Survival rates for both have been pretty similar, but patients with the peritoneal disease have survived longer after their diagnosis.
+Mesothelioma Survival rates for both have been pretty similar, but patients with the peritoneal disease have survived longer after their diagnosis.

 Peritoneal cancer often shows up as tumors.
 Tumors can cause severe and painful symptoms that send patients to their doctors for an early diagnosis.
 They are also easier to remove through surgery.
 Pleural mesothelioma attacks the linings around the chest organs and is more difficult to remove through surgery.